verainthecity/healthycityhack.github.io/README.md

 # Hackathon "Healthy City" in Snt.Petersbourg
 Welcome to the website for the hackathon in Snt.Petersbourg "Healthy City"!

-This is work in progress.
-Come back soon!

 ## Dates:
 1. 6-7-8 December 2019
 2. Spring of 2020 (so that people from outside Russia could make visas)